KostasEreksonas/scripts/Bash/README.md

 * [Check Process](../Bash/check_process) - input a name of a program and see what processes with that name are running.
 * [Concatenate Files](../Bash/concatenate_files) - simple script to concatenate two files.
 * [Converter](../Bash/converter) - basic script for video file conversion using ffmpeg.
-* [Extend Displays](../Bash/extend_displays) - ncurses-based dialog menu for configuring multiple extended displays.
+* [Extend Displays](../Bash/extend_displays) - ncurses-based dialog menu for configuring multiple displays.
 * [Get Coordinates](../Bash/getCoordinates) - get location coordinates from an image using exiftool.
 * [Locker](../Bash/locker) - same as ***[Locker menu](../Bash/locker_menu)*** script, just with some getopts command line flags added.
 * [Locker Gentoo](../Bash/locker_gentoo) - locker script, adapted to my Gentoo Linux install with OpenRC.